 Online Support Groups

-Alternatively, there’s always the option of joining an online support group.
+Alternatively, there’s always the option of joining an online support community.
 These allow you to access many of the benefits of an in-person support group without having to leave the house — given the unpredictable bouts of intense pain that many people suffer from, this is especially useful for those who occasionally struggle to get out and about.

 Pain Support UK